 The Pan American Ice Hockey Tournament was a idea created for both Federations (Mexican and Argentina) 6 years ago.
 Is very helpful to our development because we can not to participate in the World Championships or Olympic Qualifiers.
 We started to participate with one team in 2014 and last year we participate with 4 teams 2 Men and 2 Women more than 80 players.

 Do you see more Latin and South American countries taking part in the Pan American Tournament in the future?

 For next years tournament Chile, Jamaica, Venezuela, Ecuador, USA and Canada are invited to 2017 Pan American tournament.
 I hope some of these countries will participate and start to be a Traditional Ice Hockey Tournament in the region !!!

-When do see Argentina taking part in the IIHF World Championships program?
+When do you see Argentina taking part in the IIHF World Championships program?

 We need the basic standards to participate (at least 1 Indoor Olympic Size Rink) in IIHF World Championships or Olympics.